Best Sigma Lenses

 q: How will I know that they will fit on my camera?

 One of the things we really appreciated about this brand is that they really want to make sure that you select the right model for your device.
 For most designs, they are made to fit most models of some of the big names such as Sony, Canon, Nikon, and Pentax.
 There are a few exceptions to this rule, however, with some of the designs only being semi-compatible.
-For some, they will technically mount to the base of your Sony or Pentax camera, but you will lose the feature of optical stabilization- which can be a deal breaker for some.
+For some, they will technically mount to the base of your Sony or Pentax camera, but you will lose the feature of optical stabilization- which can be a deal-breaker for some.
 The great news here is that they allow users to plug in the made and model number of their camera to get a definitive answer on whether or not it will be compatible before making a purchase.

 q: I am new to photography, what style should I select?

 If you are new to the game and are unsure of what type of pictures you will be taking, buying a design that has features that run in the middle of the road is going to be your best bet.
 This means you want to select something that is going to take good indoor and outdoor photos in any light condition.
 This means that you will be able to use it for indoor events, and you can also use it for all of your outdoor adventures.
-You are going to want to stick with styles that are in the range of 16-35mm, because these styles are classified more for novices due to their ease of use and versatility.
-Styles that are 50mm and above are typically considered to be profession grade, unless you are looking at a telescopic lens to take pictures of the stars and the moon.
+You are going to want to stick with styles that are in the range of 16-35mm because these styles are classified more for novices due to their ease of use and versatility.
+Styles that are 50mm and above are typically considered to be professional-grade unless you are looking at a telescopic lens to take pictures of the stars and the moon.
 For astrophotography, you are going to want a device that is 150-600mm.

 q: What do all the acronyms mean?

 We know, it can be a little overwhelming to be thrown into the acronym deep end when shopping around for a new device.
 What makes it even more difficult is that Sigma often uses their own set of acronyms to classify their devices.
 To make things just a little bit easier on you, we have broken down the meaning of some of the more important acronyms to learn.
 HSM is one that you are likely going to see the most.
 This is just in reference to the Hyper Sonic Motor.
-If you are looking for top of the line and new tech, be sure that the device that you chose has an HSM.
+If you are looking for the top of the line and new tech, be sure that the device that you chose has an HSM.
 The next most important is AF, which translates to autofocus.
-This dictates the devices ability to focus on a subject for you.
-ELD and SLD are more advanced concepts, and reference the type of glass.
+This dictates the device's ability to focus on a subject for you.
+ELD and SLD are more advanced concepts and reference the type of glass.
 ELD means extraordinary low dispersion while SLD means special low distortion.
 We could break out a series of graphs and formulas and launch into a science class, but the basic gist of ELD and SLD breaks down into how well the colors in your photos blend into one another.
 Standard options use simple ED, while taking photos of the moon may require ELD or SLD.

 q: Are they easy to clean?

 To ensure that you get the most for your money, you are going to need to provide proper maintenance to the glass.
 There is nothing worse than getting outside to take some really great photographs only to find that your glass is covered in smudges and dust.
 The good news here is that as long as you have the proper tools on hand, keeping the glass clean will be a snap.
 Before you even bust out your cleaning arsenal, first perform a dirt test.
 You can do this by setting the focus on the barrel to infinity, and then take a photo of a flat surface.
 When you inspect the photo on your screen, light distortion on the photo will indicate tiny little pieces of dirt and dust that will need to be tended to.
-We suggest that you invest a little bit on money in an air blower, a soft bristle camera brush, or some microfiber cloths, as well as some cleaning solution to very carefully wide down the glass.
+We suggest that you invest a little bit of money in an air blower, a soft bristle camera brush, or some microfiber cloths, as well as some cleaning solution to very carefully wide down the glass.
 Once you are finished, take another picture of a flat surface with the focus set to infinity to check your work.